-As a candidate you will carry out academic research under the supervision of a professor who acts as provisional PhD supervisor (supervisor of the PhD candidate in the research and writing of the thesis).
-This supervision is ‘provisional', as the professor is not officially appointed as supervisor until the candidate has almost completed the PhD.
-In addition to the PhD supervisor, you will often also have a ‘daily supervisor'.
+As a PhD candidate you will carry out academic research under the supervision of a professor (supervisor of the PhD candidate in the research and writing of the thesis).
+In addition to the PhD supervisor, you will also have a ‘daily supervisor' in most cases.

 PhD candidates report their research findings in a written document, called the PhD thesis or doctoral dissertation.
 A thesis can be made up of articles that may already have been published separately.
-The thesis and/ or articles are evaluated by a Thesis Committee and you must defend your thesis at the public defence (see the Doctorate Regulations).
+The thesis will be evaluated by a Thesis Committee and you must defend your thesis at a public defence.

 The title of Doctor

 While carrying out doctoral research and working on your thesis, you are a PhD candidate.
-After the public defence of the thesis, following which you receive your PhD certificate, you may call yourself Doctor.
+Following the public defence of the thesis and after receiving your PhD diploma, you may call yourself Doctor at Radboud University.
 Obtaining the title of Doctor means that you are ready for an academic career.
-It also means that you have proven qualities that can be of great value in non-university organisations and in the business community.
+It also means that you have proven qualities that can be of great value in non-university organizations and in the business community.